geekzter/azure-vdc/README.md

 1. Run
 `./tf_deploy.ps1 -apply`
-to provision resources (this will first create a plan that you will be prompted to apply)
+to provision resources (this will create a plan that you will be prompted to apply)

 1. When you want to destroy resources, run:
 `./tf_deploy.ps1 -destroy` (with Terraform, recommended)